saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

    * - Position
      - Description
    * - replace
-     - Replaces the targeted node with the Xpath content
+     - Replaces the targeted node with the Xpath content.
    * - inside
-     - Adds the Xpath content inside the targeted node
+     - Adds the Xpath content inside the targeted node.
    * - before
-     - Adds the Xpath content before the targeted node
+     - Adds the Xpath content before the targeted node.
    * - after
-     - Adds the Xpath content after the targeted node
+     - Adds the Xpath content after the targeted node.
    * - attributes
-     - Adds the Xpath content inside an attribute
+     - Adds the Xpath content inside an attribute.

 Examples
 --------